turnkeylinux/tracker/GITFLOW.rst

   should address just one issue (i.e. create a separate branch from master for each issue).
 * Commit to that branch locally and regularly.
-Source code should be documented and rational for changes included in commits.
+Source code should be documented and rationale for changes included in commits.
 * When you need feedback or help, or you think the branch is ready for merging, open a pull request.
 * After someone else has reviewed and signed off on the changes, the